About the Speakers

 Taylor Rae Homesley

 Taylor Rae is a Licensed Professional Counselor with a master’s degree in marriage and family therapy from Richmont Graduate University.
 Prior to attending Richmont, she earned a bachelor’s degree in psychology with a minor in childhood and family development from the University of Georgia.
 She is a Georgia approved supervisor and Certified Eating Disorder Specialist Approved Supervisor.
-Taylor Rae has been working with patients with eating disorders since 2012 across multiple levels of care including inpatient/residential, partial hospitalization and outpatient treatment settings.
-She is currently the Clinical Director at Veritas Collaboratives’ Child, Adolescent, and Young Adult Hospital in Atlanta, Georgia.
-Taylor Rae has served on the board of the local Atlanta iadep Chapter sine 2017 and is currently the Chapter President.
-Taylor Rae has a strong passion for providing evidence-based treatment while collaborating within a multidisciplinary team to provide the best care possible to patients and their families.
+Taylor Rae has been working with patients with eating disorders since 2012 across multiple levels of care including inpatient, partial hospitalization, and outpatient treatment settings.
+She has a particular interest in working with patients with ARFID and assisted in the development of the ARFID specific programming at Veritas.